SupportLog in

 How to stop unwanted emails without blocking

 Blocking works best for repeat offenders, but sometimes unsubscribing or filtering is a smarter move.
 Gmail’s built-in tools give you several ways to tidy your inbox without overusing the block button.
 You can unsubscribe from mailing lists you no longer read, automatically file promotional content into a folder, or delete unwanted emails before they even arrive.
-The goal is to create an inbox that works for you, that’s organized, distraction-free, and built around the messages you actually want to see.
+The goal is an inbox that works for you: organized around the messages that actually matter.

 1. Unsubscribe from mailing lists